 - Proprietary or confidential information.
 Many of our business documents contain information that must be protected from improper use or release, either because of the nature of the information itself (for example if it is private, unique, or valuable) or because of the requirements of a contract or regulatory authority.
 We safeguard the security and confidentiality of documents commensurate with the sensitivity of the information in them.
 Disclosure requires proper prior approval and a legitimate business need. - Labor Accounting.
 Time is a precious Company asset.
 We bid it, sell it, and bill for it.
 Time is the primary source of our revenue and critical to our profitability.
 A timesheet is the legal authority to both pay an employee and get reimbursed by a client.
 When our client is a Federal, state or other government agency, submitting false timesheets may result in substantial civil and criminal penalties for the company and individual employees.
 Our policy requires that employees provide an accurate and timely accounting of their hours worked and leave used. - Financial statement reliability.
 We routinely file certified financial statements for the investment community and the public.
 As a U.S. public corporation, we are required to create and maintain a system of controls that is designed to assure the reliability of our financial records.
 You must understand the internal controls relevant to your position and commit to following policies and procedures for complete and accurate accounting.
 Controls undergo regular testing by internal and external auditors to assure the information we provide the Securities and Exchange Commission complies with regulations, standards, and practices. - Records retention.
 Individuals in project and corporate support positions are responsible for planning the record management needs of their operation through a planning process that identifies legal and contractual retention requirements, defines access, delineates preservation and storage, and sets destruction schedules.
 Records may not be destroyed contrary to directions, Jacobs' Records Retention policies, or if there is a reasonable possibility they will be necessary to an investigation or litigation.
-To ensure the preservation of Jacobs' business records in accordance with our policies and other applicable obligations, you are prohibited from conducting Company business using any apps in which ephemeral (disappearing) messaging capability has been turned off, you are discouraged from using messaging applications (including text messaging) to conduct Company business when such messaging applications are not a part of the Company's approved communication, IT or business systems.
-Regardless, in all instances you are expected to preserve, maintain and provide to the Company approved systems and applications.
+To ensure the preservation of Jacobs' business records in accordance with our policies and other applicable obligations, you are prohibited from conducting Company business using any apps in which ephemeral (disappearing) messaging capability is activated or utilized.
+Even without ephemeral (disappearing) message capability or when such capability has been turned off, you are discouraged from using messaging applications (including text messaging) to conduct Company business when such messaging applications are not a part of the Company's approved communication, IT or business systems environment.
+You should be conducting company business on company approved business systems.
+Regardless, in all instances you are expected to preserve, maintain and provide to the Company upon request or demand any and all records that pertain to any business conducted by you on non-Company approved systems and applications.
 Failure to provide Company business records upon request will be deemed an act of gross misconduct and subject you to disciplinary action.